-She is currently working on Thomas Middleton's A MAD WORLD MY MASTERS, directed by Sean Foley for the RSC, opening at The Swan in Stratford on June 6th.
-Most recently she has designed WHAT THE BUTLER SAW by Joe Orton, also directed by Sean Foley at the Vaudeville Theatre and THE PAINKILLER at the Belfast Lyric, starring Kenneth Branagh and Rob Brydon, opening September 2011.
+Last year she worked on Thomas Middleton's A MAD WORLD MY MASTERS, directed by Sean Foley for the RSC, which opened at The Swan in Stratford on June 6th 2013.
+Most recently she has designed WHAT THE BUTLER SAW by Joe Orton, also directed by Sean Foley at the Vaudeville Theatre and THE PAINKILLER at the Belfast Lyric, starring Kenneth Branagh and Rob Brydon, which opened September 2011.

 Her work in theatre includes designing and inventing visual comedy with THE RIGHT SIZE 1991 - 2006.
 She designed the Olivier Award winning and Tony Nominated production of THE PLAY WHAT I WROTE by Sean Foley and Hamish McColl, directed by Kenneth Branagh (Best New Comedy, 2002, Wyndhams theatre and the Lyceum theatre on Broadway).
 She also designed the Olivier nominated show DUCKTASTICBY by Sean Foley and Hamish McColl, directed by Kenneth Branagh (Best Entertainment nomination 2006).
 Other designs for the West End include BETTY by Karen McLachlan, directed by Kathy Burke at the Vaudeville Theatre, and the Olivier Award winning comedy DO YOU COME HERE OFTEN?
 (Best Entertainment 1999), by Sean Foley and Hamish McColl, directed by Jos Houben, also at the Vaudeville Theatre.
 In 2011 she designed the set for The Armstong and Miller Show Live UK Tour.